hyperfastingleton/hyperfastingleton.github.io/source/faq/index.md

 There are several things to consider when deciding whether or not to ditch your landline or use Internet telephony.
 Please see  [the B4RN website](https://b4rn.org.uk/faqs/) until we can write a more detailed guide!

-If you have a little or **no mobile signal** in your house, the B4RN router supports *Wifi Calling* which routes your mobile signal through the Internet.
+If you have little or **no mobile signal** in your house, the B4RN router supports *Wifi Calling* which routes your mobile signal through the Internet.
 This is great news if you live in a stone cottage or barn conversion, or in a mobile blackspot!
 If you have a modern smartphone, [Vodaphone](https://www.vodafone.co.uk/explore/network/network-improvements/wi-fi-calling/) and [EE](http://ee.co.uk/why-ee/wifi-calling) provide this service for free, and it works incredibly well.

 ## {% fa hashtag %} What about my TV?
 Most modern smart TVs can stream from the Internet, and B4RN provides a world-beating Internet service.
 A single B4RN connection can easily support **everyone in the family** watching different programmes on iPlayer at the same time, in full HD!
 If you pay for an existing satellite or cable packages, you must decide for yourself what you want to do.